aweijnitz/ABTestServer.js/README.md

 **Typical setup**

-*TEST: "Sign up now and get 10% off!" is more efficient than "Sign up now and win a hamster!"*
+*TEST: "Sign up now and get 10% off!" (test) is more efficient than "Sign up now and win a hamster!" (control)*

 |Variant |Views| Conversions|
 |:-------|:---:|:----------:|
 |A| 1000 | 230 |
 |B| 1003 | 450 |

 The server will keep track of the progress of the test.
-You need to supply the view and conversion events (REST calls).
+You need to supply the view and conversion events (HTTP calls).

 ## Key concepts
-To understand how to use the REST API, it will be very helpful to be familiar with some terminology.
+To understand how to use the HTTP API, it will be very helpful to be familiar with some terminology.

-- *Null hypothesis:*  This is the actual test.
-Example: "Showing a teaser with an image leads to more click-throughs than showing a teaser with only text.
+- *A test:*  Example: "Showing a teaser with an image (test) leads to more click-throughs than showing a teaser with only text (control).
 - *Variant:*  There are always two variants that are being tested.
 Normally referred to as A and B.
 - *Conversion:*  Conversion is the success action that counts towards a variant.
 Example conversion: